 I am a composer/guitarist from Ottawa, Ontario, Canada.
-I have a new instrumental EP, "The Sand in My Shoes", being released in September featuring cool Latin grooves and smooth guitar.
-Read below how its creation came to be.
+My fifth recording entitled, "The Sand in My Shoes", is being released on September 2nd.
+It is an instrumental EP featuring cool Caribbean/Latin grooves and smooth guitar.
+It has already received pre-release airplay on CBC, CHIN's Caribbean show and other community radio stations.
+Read the story of its creation, below.

 Video Promo for my new EP.